 The ten-mile Mountain of the Rogue Loop begins at Valley of the Rogue State Park and is a favorite among intermediate and advanced riders.
 Designed by the International Mountain Bicycling Association, in cooperation with the Bureau of Land Management, this route features some of the most thrilling challengings in the sport, including deep-forest rollers and narrow, exposed singletrack.

 Situated on the peninsula where the Columbia River meets the Pacific Ocean, Fort Stevens State Park is a bird watching paradise.
 The Surf Scooter, the Pacific Loon, and the Pelagic Cormorant can be seen here year-round while sightings of the Sooty Shearwater are abundant during the late summer season.
 Birders spending the day here have also reported glimpses of rare species like the Northern Fulmar and the Rhinoceros Auklet.
-Take a look at our suggested best birding binoculars for every price range.

 Cape Meares State Park also offers a ton of Bird-watching opportunities.
 The Marbled Murrelet, the Tufted Puffin, and a whole host of seabird varieties have made their homes within the park’s diverse habitats.